FLASH SALES: discover new special offers every week!

 • What exposure does my peony need?

-Choose a sunny spot to ensure good flowering, but in dry climates, a semi-shaded position with afternoon sun will suit it better.
+Choose a sunny location to ensure good flowering, but in dry climate, a partially shaded spot with afternoon sun will suit it better.

 • When to plant peonies?

-Planting peonies can take place between September and May, with preference for autumn.
+Planting peonies can take place between September and May, with a preference for autumn.

-For herbaceous peonies, soil should be well drained and rootstocks should be planted no deeper than 3 cm.
-Moving a herbaceous peony without dividing it can also stop its flowering.
+The soil must be well-drained, and the planting of herbaceous peony rootstocks should be shallow (no more than 3 cm).
+Moving a herbaceous peony without dividing it can also halt its flowering.

 Comments